idleberg/Bootstrap-Listr/README.md

 ### CDN

 Instead of running your dependencies locally, you can make use of various content delivery networks (CDN).
-Initialize your app using `gulp init` and set `dependencies` to `cdn` in your `config.json`.
+Initialize your application using `gulp init` and set `dependencies` to `cdn` in your `config.json`.
 You can then specify your preferred CDNs (and all other preferences) in this file as well (see [below](#options) for details!)

 ## Deployment

-Deploy `app/` to your server, if necessary rename `config.json-example` to `config.json`.
+Deploy `dist/` to your server, if necessary rename `config.json-example` to `config.json`.
 All files that should be accessible in the browser go into the `_public` folder (you can change the folder in the config).
 Depending on your Apache settings, you might have to uncomment the `RewriteBase` setting in the `.htaccess` file (maybe add parent folder name after the slash.)

 ## Options